hsc996/T2_WB_A/README.md

 _2. Advanced Features:_ PostgreSQL provides advanced features like complex queries, foreign keys, triggers, views, and stored procedures, in order to enable sophisticated data manipulation and the implementation of business logic directly within the database.

-_3. Extensibility:_ PostgreSQL's is a highly extensibile system, offering a myriad of customisable options to the user to meet their specific application needs.Users can define their own data types, index types, and functional languages.
-PostgreSQL is a packaging tool for database add-ons, supporting languages like PL/pgSQL, PL/Python, Java, and even JavaScript: It allows developers to write and run functions in various languages within the database by exposing an interface for language integration.
+_3. Extensibility:_ PostgreSQL's is a highly extensibile system, offering a myriad of customisable options to the user to meet their specific application needs.
+Users can define their own data types, index types, and functional languages.
+It is also a packaging tool for database add-ons, supporting languages like PL/pgSQL, PL/Python, Java, and even JavaScript; allowing developers to write and run functions in various languages within the database by exposing an interface for language integration.
 This interface enables seamless execution of functions regardless of their underlying language, thus simplifying complexity by providing an extensible language function.
 This capability allows larger companies to develop functional packages tailored to their specific business domains.

-_4. Performance_

-PostgreSQL supports complex queries, foreign keys, triggers, views, and stored procedures, enabling sophisticated data manipulation and business logic directly within the database.
+_4. Performance:_ PostgreSQL supports complex queries, foreign keys, triggers, views, and stored procedures, enabling sophisticated data manipulation and business logic directly within the database.
 Its powerful indexing and optimization techniques make it suitable for managing large datasets and high-concurrency environments efficiently.
-Additionally, it uses Multi-Version Concurrency Control (MVCC) to handle concurrent processing and maintain high transaction rates with minimal risk of deadlocks (https://cloud.google.com/learn/postgresql-vs-sql#section-8).
-Additionally, it ensures high availability and provides server failure recovery mechanisms.
+Additionally, it uses Multi-Version Concurrency Control (MVCC) to handle concurrent processing and maintain high transaction rates with minimal risk of deadlocks, as well as ensuring high availability and provides server failure recovery mechanisms (https://cloud.google.com/learn/postgresql-vs-sql#section-8).

-_5. Open Source_

-PostgreSQL being open source is highly beneficial as it is cost-effective, reducing database management expenses since it is free to use.
+_5. Open Source:_ PostgreSQL being open source is highly beneficial as it is cost-effective, reducing database management expenses since it is free to use.
 It enjoys strong community support, with a large and active developer base ensuring rapid bug fixes, regular updates, and abundant resources.
 The open-source nature allows for high flexibility and customization, enabling users to modify the source code to meet specific needs.
 Additionally, it offers transparency for inspecting code security and reliability, fosters innovation through global collaboration, and avoids vendor lock-in, providing freedom in choosing support and services.

-_6. Security_

-PostgreSQL has established international recognition in regards to it's security.
-While it has internally integrated security features such as data encryption, SSL certificates, and advanced authentication methods, it also has secuirty extension available to further enhance the security of the application (https://www.aalpha.net/blog/pros-and-cons-of-using-postgresql-for-application-development/).
+_6. Security:_ While it has internally integrated security features such as data encryption, SSL certificates, and advanced authentication methods, it also has secuirty extension available to further enhance the security of the application (https://www.aalpha.net/blog/pros-and-cons-of-using-postgresql-for-application-development/).
 Regarding parameter security, PostgreSQL offers configurations at the operating system level to secure the environment surrounding your database.
 For application security, it provides user privilege management by categorizing accounts into roles such as read-only, read/write, and others.
 Beyond granting specific permissions to users, you can also establish ongoing permissions for various actions or resources (https://www.aalpha.net/blog/pros-and-cons-of-using-postgresql-for-application-development/).

-_7. Transactions_